dmbarbour/wikilon/docs/AboutABC.md

 * pseudo-random selection

 Animating on breakpoint is much nicer than animating on quota.
 Individual frames will be deterministic, modulo profiling data.
 The structure is much more predictable, which simplifies both compression and stable rendering.
 The animation strategy enables evaluation to be precisely controlled and focused to just the parts we're interested in observing or rendering.

+### Labels

+Labels are tokens of form `{~foo}` that attach to a value then follow it around for basic data plumbing and copies.
+A value may have many labels, or even many of the same label - e.g. `[A]{~foo}{~bar}{~foo}{~baz}` - and will preserve the order in which labels were applied.

+Labels have no semantics.
+They cannot be observed from within an ABC evaluation.
+Rather, their role is for external observation - to help developers trace values or render.

+Externally, labels may be given ad-hoc interpretations, e.g. tracing values during debugging, or indicating a language with which some value should be rendered.

 ### Testing